SM 25x150 [2xM8] / N42 - magnetic separator

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
-It's also worth noting that tiny parts of these magnets are able to be problematic in medical diagnosis when they are in the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+Furthermore, tiny parts of these products have the potential to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are highly flammable.